etrepum/etrepum.github.com/_posts/2013-01-11-getting-started-with-haskell.md

 can copy that file over to any other machine with the same OS and architecture and it'll Just Work.

-You might save a tiny bit of time by skipping the install step:
+This shows explicitly where the sandbox lives and that our executable is installed into it just like library dependencies would be.
+But there is a Cabal convenience command for building your project and running an executable—`cabal run`:

 <pre class="light bash literal-block">
-$ cabal-dev configure
+$ cabal configure
 Resolving dependencies...
 Configuring hs-hello-world-0.1.0.0...

-$ cabal-dev build
+$ cabal run
-Building hs-hello-world-0.1.0.0...
 Preprocessing executable 'hs-hello-world' for hs-hello-world-0.1.0.0...
 [1 of 1] Compiling Main             ( HelloWorld.hs, dist/build/hs-hello-world/hs-hello-world-tmp/Main.o )
 Linking dist/build/hs-hello-world/hs-hello-world ...
-$ ./dist/build/hs-hello-world/hs-hello-world
+Running hs-hello-world...
 Hello, world!
 </pre>

+Here we see that a build (which you could run separately with `cabal build`) produces artifacts in `./dist/build`.
+For a project with only a single `executable`, a bare `cabal run` will execute it.
+An explicit `cabal run hs-hello-world` also works, and bash completion for Cabal is available that even completes from the target names in the project `.cabal` file (installed automatically with Homebrew if you have the `bash-completion` package installed).
+This might also save a tiny bit of time by skipping extra `install` steps.

-Since this project has no dependencies that you want to install locally, you can take some shortcuts.
+Since this project has no dependencies that you want to install locally, you can take some shortcuts that you might use for testing quick one-off Haskell programs.

 Run it interpreted, no compilation step needed:

 <pre class="light bash literal-block">
-$ runghc HelloWorld.hs
+$ runhaskell HelloWorld.hs
 Hello, world!
 </pre>

 <pre class="light haskell literal-block">
 $ ghci
-GHCi, version 7.4.2: http://www.haskell.org/ghc/  :? for help
+GHCi, version 7.8.4: http://www.haskell.org/ghc/  :? for help
 Loading package ghc-prim ... linking ... done.
 Loading package integer-gmp ... linking ... done.
 Loading package base ... linking ... done.